This post was updated Friday, July 17, 2019.

 Tax-exempt products include clothing and footwear costing $100 or less per items; school supplies priced at, per item, $20 or less; and computers each priced at $1,000 or less.

 These events typically are advertised as back-to-school sales.
-But as you can see from the overview above of the events in the Magnolia, Volunteer and Peach States (and, another shameless plug, the full 2017 2017 sales tax holiday blog post), tax-exempt items often go beyond standard school supplies.
+But as you can see from the overview above of the events in the Yellowhammer, Magnolia and Volunteer States (and in those holidays coming later this summer that are, shameless plug, listed in my full 2019 sales tax holiday blog post), tax-exempt items often go beyond standard school supplies.

 Make sure you save: Regardless of what is or isn't tax-free -- and the delineations by some states can be annoying and frustrating for shoppers and amusing to those of us who aren't affected -- you need to be a smart shopper to maximize your tax holiday savings.